ObscuritySRL/bun-opengl/README.md

 ## Overview

 `bun-opengl32` exposes the OpenGL 1.1 and WGL entry points exported by `opengl32.dll` using [Bun](https://bun.sh)'s FFI.
-It provides a single class, `OpenGL32`, which lazily binds native symbols once via `Init()` and then calls directly into the DLL.
+It provides a single class, `OpenGL32`, whose methods lazily bind native symbols on first use; for bulk, up‑front binding, call `Preload()`.

 The bindings are strongly typed for a smooth DX in TypeScript.